Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Discrete function spaces and decompositions

 If $\dprTpole(f) = 0$ (resp. $\dprLpole(f)=0$ or $\dprRpole(f)=0$), we say that the function~$f$ admits a \term{regular extension} to the top (resp. regular extension to the left leg or regular extension to the right leg).

-The following result shows that a function is uniquely characterized by its singular parts. \begin{lem} If a function~$f \in \dfunctionsp$ admits regular extensions to the top, to the left leg, and to the right leg, then~$f \equiv 0$. \end{lem} We postpose the proof of this until when we have defined the necessary discrete complex analysis tools needed to carry out the proof analogous to the continuum.
+The following result shows that a function is uniquely characterized by its singular parts. \begin{lem} If a function~$f \in \dfunctionsp$ admits regular extensions to the top, to the left leg, and to the right leg, then~$f \equiv 0$. \end{lem} We postpone the proof of this lemma to Section~\ref{ssec: the iios trick}, where we have at our disposal the necessary discrete complex analysis tools needed to carry out the proof analogous to the continuum.